 Islamic Arts Museum Malaysia

 Jalan Lembah Perdana

 Tel: +603 2092 7070 or +603 2274 2020

 Ample free parking is available.

-If you prefer you can walk using my Kuala Lumpur Lake Gardens Trail as a guide.
+Many of these attractions can be covered using my Kuala Lumpur Lake Gardens Trail as a guide.